francoisiln/L3_internship_Francois_Illan/README.md

 Only the Run** that contains a case Images are interesting, we don't analyse the others.
 For all these runs, there is also a file called Run**.csv, parameters.txt adn evolution_temporelle_filtre.csv
-In the case Images, there are every frame in a .tiff
+In the case Images, there are every frame in a .tiff You should put the file utils_analysis3.py next to the file utils_analysis2.py in the case Algos_Python.